 We strive to provide trans-inclusive abortion care and have an all gender washroom and facility.

 Friends, partners, support workers and children are welcome at our Centre.

 Book your Intake Appointment online (click here).
 Once you have selected your appointment time please complete the Intake Form.
 Your intake appointment will take place over the phone.
 During your intake appointment you will speak with a counsellor at SHORE Centre to review your options and schedule your medical appointment.
 You will then be sent requisitions for blood test and ultrasound.
 These can be emailed to you, faxed directly to the clinic or you can pick them up at our Centre.

 An Intake Appointment must take place with the person who the appointment is for.
 Family members, friends, and support people cannot book the appointment for someone else.
 Please let us know if you need the assistance of an interpreter, we are happy to arrange one at no cost to you to assist at your appointments.

 Between now and the time of your appointment you begin to experience abdominal pain or bleeding or any unusual vaginal discharge, please seek immediate medical attention.

 Making Appointments for Blood Work and Ultrasound

-After you speak with a counsellor at SHORE Centre to book your appointment for the abortion pill please review the confirmation email and the details of your upcoming appointment.
+After you complete your Intake Appointment by phone you will be sent a confirmation email.
+Please review the confirmation email and the details of your upcoming appointment.
 Be sure to print your requisition(s) for blood work and ultrasound.